×

 Visual Inspection After Storms

-After any severe weather event, perform a ground-level inspection.
-Look for signs like dings in your gutters, tears in window screens, or broken, cracked, or displaced tiles.
-Do not climb the roof yourself; call a professional if you suspect damage.
+After any severe weather event, do a ground-level inspection.
+Look for dings in your gutters, tears in window screens, or broken, cracked, or displaced tiles.
+Don’t climb the roof yourself – call a professional if you suspect damage.

 Step 2